reupen/tayberry/README.md

 ## Supported browsers

 TayberryJS only supports modern browsers.
-As of 0.2.2, it has been tested on Firefox 30+, Chrome for Windows and Android 45+, Internet Explorer 10+, Edge and Safari for OS X 7.1.6+.
+As of 0.2.2, it has been tested on:

+- Firefox 30+
+- Chrome for Windows 45+
+- Chrome for Android 45+
+- Internet Explorer 10+
+- Edge
+- Safari for OS X 7.1.6+.

 ## Usage